 Example: You are in a 2 wheel drive rear-wheel driven vehicle and you are stuck with two wheels in the mud or snow.
 The two wheels in the mud/snow have lost traction and the vehicle cannot be propelled forward.
-With a FWD vehicle, the other 2 wheels will pull the vehicle out since 50% of the power is split between the other 2 wheels with good traction and the vehicle will easily drive out.
+With a 4WD vehicle, the other 2 wheels will pull the vehicle out since 50% of the power is split between the 2 wheels with good traction and the vehicle will be able to drive out.

 When to use 4WD

-The best time to engage four-wheel-drive is when the surface traction is low or limited.
-I always say, as soon as you leave the tarmac, engage 4WD mode with the diffs open.
+The best time to engage four-wheel drive is when the surface traction is low or limited.
+I always say, as soon as you leave the tarmac, engage 4WD with the diffs open.
 It’s a safety mechanism and the vehicle will be more stable on slippery road surfaces since the rear wheels are pushing while the front wheels are pulling.

 4H or 4×4 mode allows you to drive over and through very slippery, low traction surfaces where you still need to maintain normal driving speed.
 Ideal 4WD conditions are the following: